gilesp1729/LoftyCAD/README.md

 	PATH --> <CGAL_DIR>\\auxiliary\gmp\lib added to path

 # Master branch:
-# No further development will be done on the master branch.
 Requires 32-bit CGAL 4.12 checked out to directories alongside, and built from its build instructions.